 Here are five things you can do to help the restaurant community today

-- IF you are able to, consider buying a meal for someone in need.
+- If you can, consider buying a meal for someone in need.
 Because purchasing a meal TODAY ensures someone remains employed.

-- Stay engaged — make a list of your favorite restaurant and SUPPORT them today any way you can.
+- Stay engaged.
+Please make a list of your favorite restaurant and SUPPORT them today in any way you can.

-- Many restaurants are offering gift cards for future use — purchase one for yourself or for a friend.
+- Many restaurants offer gift cards for future use; purchase one for yourself or a friend.
 Or support your favorite restaurant’s GOFUNDME Relief, Fund.

-- Follow and tag your favorite restaurant on Instagram, REPOST their special offerings, hours of operations or deliver and takeout information
+- Follow and tag your favorite restaurant on Instagram, REPOST their special offerings, hours of operation, or deliver and takeout information.